APPLY TO MESSIAH

 Dictionaries:

-• Non-English: In Reference Collection.
+• Non-English: Predominantly found in Reference Collection.
 In most cases, language dictionaries should include English translations.
 They will represent all languages for which there is a need/use on campus (that is, in addition to those languages taught by the Foreign Language department, also languages potentially used by international students, music students translating sung texts, etc.)

-Statistics: In general statistical sources are housed in the Reference Collection.
-Statistical Abstract of the United States: Cycle: Annual; standing order
+Statistics: As needed, general statistical sources are housed in the Reference Collection.

 Style Manuals: